What is pneumonia?

 You can treat most children with mild pneumonia at home.

-It’s very important to make sure your child is drinking enough so they don’t get dehydrated:
+It’s very important to make sure your child is drinking enough so they don’t get dehydration.
+Our article on preventing and treating dehydration explains how much fluid children of different ages need and how often they need it.

-- Make that your child gets as much rest as possible.
+- Make sure that your child gets as much rest as possible.

 - Keep your home smoke free.
 Smoke can make pneumonia worse.